filiptronicek/arduino_line_follow/README.md

 # Line follow

-An arduino script that follows a maze created by RoboSchool in Chemnitz
+An Arduino script that follows a parkour-course for the competition organized by [RoboSchool](https://github.com/tuc-roboschool) in the [Technical University of Chemnitz](https://www.tu-chemnitz.de/)

 Libraries: